binaryage/chromex/readme.md

 By default we marshall only a few types where it makes good sense.
 We don't want to blindly run all parameters through `clj->js` and `js->clj` conversions.
 That could have unexpected consequences and maybe performance implications.
-Instead we keep marshalling lean and give you an easy way how to hook your own macro which can generate marshalling code on-demand during compilation.
+Instead we keep marshalling lean and give you an easy way how to provide your own macro which can optionally generate required marshalling code (during compilation).

 There is also a practical reason.
 This library is huge (auto-generated) and it would be too laborous to maintain hairy marshalling conventions up-to-date with evolving Chrome API index.
-If you want to provide richer set of marshalling for particular APIs you use in your project, you get a simple tool to do that consistently.
+If you want to provide richer set of marshalling for particular APIs you use in your project, you can do that consistently.

 #### Callbacks as core.async channels